marc-white/taipan-tiling/taipan/doc/simulator.rst

 operations.

-Due to this, the simulator API closely interfaces with, and depends upon, the :any:`TaipanDB` module for managing simulator/survey information.
+Due to this, the simulator API closely interfaces with, and depends upon, the :any:`taipandb` module for managing simulator/survey information.
 It is strongly
 recommended that the reader examines the documentation for both packages in tandem.